-The rest of this paper is organized as following: Section 1 describes the data and institutional background, Section 2 presents the main results and robustness checks, and Section 3 concludes.
+The rest of this paper is organized as following: Section 1 describes the institutional background and the data, including a discussion of workplace safety oversight in China and also discussion of the channels through which political ties are thought to influence safety practices.
+Section 2 presents the main results and robustness checks, and Section 3 concludes.